hackerdude/jiratotaskmanagers/README.markdown

 # JIRA To Task Managers

-This is a project to have JIRA update project managers.
+This is a project to have JIRA update AppleScript-enabled Task apps like Omnifocus and Things.

+Requires Yosemite because it uses JXA.

+Supported Task Apps:

+- Omnifocus
+- Things

 ## Why?